 There are hidden chambers inside the port, which were built for the people to escape in case of an attack.
 There are a total of three viewpoints at different levels on the port.
 The top viewpoint gives magnificent views of the Corniche road running alongside the Arabian Sea.

-Just a short 2 hours’ drive away from the city of Muscat, Jebal Shams can be reached by driving all the way to the governorate of Nizwa from the Nizwa road highway in Muscat.
+Just a short 2 hours’ drive away from the city of Muscat, Jebal Shams can be reached by driving to the governorate of Nizwa from the Nizwa road highway in Muscat.

 The Jebal Shams Mountain in Oman is a part of the Al Hajar Mountain range and it is the highest peak in the Arabian Peninsula standing at 3000 meters above the sea level.
 It attracts lots of local hiking and adventure enthusiasts from the neighboring countries.
 However, despite being a great trekking trail, the mountain has still not gained huge popularity in the region.